Making submissions and complaints about the taking of water

 How do I make a complaint about the taking of water, or a bed and banks disturbance?

-If you see any activity you believe to be unlawful taking of water, interference of bed or banks, or the construction of bores or dams, please report this to your local Department of Water office.
+If you see any activity you believe to be unlawful taking of water, interference of bed or banks, or the construction of bores or dams, please report this to your local Department of Water and Environmental Regulation office.

 Such complaints are managed within a register and where appropriate, investigation and action will occur.
 Complaints are managed in accordance with the department's policy Operational policy 5.10: Managing breaches of the Rights in Water and Irrigation Act 1914 on watercourses in Western Australia.